info@rubertpartners.com |

 API World Tower - Ground Floor, Dubai

-The registration of wills for Muslims in the UAE is a top topic.
-For many Muslims, the question of whether to write a will may seem unnecessary—especially when Islamic inheritance rules are already clearly laid out in the Qur’an.
-But in practice, particularly for Muslims living in non-Muslim-majority countries or mixed legal systems like the UAE, the absence of a will can lead to unintended consequences.
+The registration of wills for Muslims in the UAE is a frequently discussed topic.
+For many Muslims, the idea of writing a will may seem unnecessary, given that Islamic inheritance rules are clearly set out in the Qur’an.
+In practice, however—especially for Muslims living in mixed legal systems such as the UAE—the absence of a will can lead to unintended and problematic consequences.

-At Rubert & Partners, we regularly advise Muslim clients on how to protect their assets and honour their faith.
+At Rubert & Partners, we regularly advise Muslim clients on how to protect their assets while honouring their faith.
 So, is it better or worse to have a will if you are Muslim?
-Let’s explore.
+Let us explore.

 Islamic Guidelines on Wills (Wasiyyah)

-Islamic law provides specific and detailed inheritance rules (faraid), distributing fixed shares of a deceased person’s estate among certain family members.
-However, Islam also encourages believers to write a will.
+Islamic law provides detailed inheritance rules (faraid), allocating fixed shares of a deceased person’s estate to specific heirs.
+However, Islam also strongly encourages believers to write a will.

 The Prophet Muhammad ﷺ said: